-Opt for really ripe bananas.Look for bananas that are yellow and streaked, with brown or black freckles.
+Really ripe bananas.Look for bananas that are yellow and streaked, with brown or black freckles.
 Absolutely no green!
 These will provide sweetness and a luscious deep banana flavour.
-An unripe green banana is up to 80% starch.
-As they ripen starches convert to sugars, until they end up being less than 1% starch by the time fully ripe (1).

-Here are tips and tricks I’ve found help the baking flow and final outcome when making this recipe:
+Here are tips and tricks to help your baking skills grow, while improving the final outcome of this dish:

 Cool your cooked date puree in the fridge or freezer.
 This speed things up while you prepare other ingredients.
-Otherwise, brew yourself a tea, or water the plants, or put away the washing and wait for it to reach room temperature!
+Otherwise, brew yourself a tea, water the plants or put away the washing, and wait for it to reach room temperature!

-Swift dry ingredients.
+Sift dry ingredients.
 Sifting promotes consistency in the batter by breaking up larger lumps.
-So easy to say ‘meh!’ and skip – but please don’t friends!
+So easy to say ‘meh!’ and skip, but please don’t friends.

 Gently fold.
 Folding is where you combine ingredients together without stirring, beating or agitating the mix.
 Instead, the lighter delicate mixture is placed on top of the heavier thicker one, again and again, until combined.
 Air becomes trapped into bubbles, helping it rise.
 Use a wide flexi spatula here.

 Cover with foil.
-If you notice the top of your loaf starting to over-brown in the last ten minutes or so of baking, use foil to your aid by loosely covering.
+If you notice the top of your loaf starting to over-brown in the last 10 minutes or so of baking, use foil to your aid by loosely covering.

 Mix-ins?
 Make this loaf your own.
-It’d be ace with a handful of chocolate chips, raisins or walnuts tossed through the batter before baking!
+It’s be ace with a handful of chocolate chips, raisins or walnuts tossed through the batter before baking!

 This banana date loaf is the perfect breakfast or snack slathered with nut butter, ricotta & honey or classic beloved butter.
 Kick back with a cup of tea and enjoy!